PaulTHong/STDA-inf/README.md

 ---
 **Attention**:
-Since there are two models during our proposed method, one for style transfer and one for classification, we need to take care of the correspondence between model, data and gpu id when adopting multi gpus.
-There is a parameter called `num_workers` in `torch.utils.data.DataLoader`, which represents the process number when loading dat.
+Since there are two deep learning models in our proposed method, one for style transfer and one for classification, we need to take care of the correspondence between model, data and gpu id when adopting multi gpus.
+There is a parameter called `num_workers` in `torch.utils.data.DataLoader`, which represents the process number when loading data.
 The default value `0` means only one main process and several processes like `4` may be faster.
-However, if it broadcasts bugs like `CudaInitializationError` etc., you can change the `num_workers` of `trainloader` from `4` to `0`, then everything will go peacefully.
+However, if it broadcasts bugs like `CUDA Initialization Error` etc., you can change the `num_workers` of `trainloader` from `4` to `0`, then everything will go peacefully.

 ### Test
 Still take the STL10 dataset as example, fusion test for 15 rounds with the trained in-data style-aug model, run: